crazyhouse33/kvhf/README.md

 In general you have to understand that changing labels coming from previous commits is going to be super annoying and dangerous (git rebase).
 And thus you must really be carefull with the choices of your labels.

-This step is not mandatory to use kvhf but you are guaranted (if you are human) to make the following mistakes one day:
+This step is not mandatory to use kvhf but any humans are guaranted to make the following mistakes one day:

 1. Forgeting to rerun your first step script to overide the per\_commit\_resume file
 2. Forgeting to put a label on the new per\_commit\_resume file
 3. Forgeting to merge the resume with the accumulator

-That's why you should integrate to your commits hooks the following 3 actions\:
+That's why you should integrate to your commits hooks the following 3 actions:

-#### 1 Forcing Regeneration of Resume
+#### 1 Forcing Regeneration of Resume File

 ```bash
 (pre-commit) generate.bash